Listening Script Vocabulary

-M: I support that potholing or caving gives people the opportunity to see things that few people have experienced.
-It’s challenging but anyone who is reasonably fit can do it.
+M: I suppose that potholing or caving gives people the opportunity to see things that few people have experienced.
+It's challenging but anyone who is reasonably fit can do it.
 Some cavers may just choose to visit well-known caves while others want to discover places that nobody has visited.

 M: Is it fair to say that it's a bit like exploring?

 J: Yes!
 I think that's true.
 Caving is one of the only forms of original exploration left, and there are caving areas in many parts of the UK, so it's quite easy for people to find a suitable location.
 Lots of British cavers go on expeditions worldwide though, to explore previously unknown caves.
 For many people, caving can become a lifelong hobby, and sometimes it even leads people to new interests.
 For example, someone who starts as a sporting caver might go on to develop other interests, such as cave diving, cave science, photography, art, mapping, conservation, archaeology or research.